-A cougar, as defined by the Urban Dictionary, is “A 35+ year old female who is on the hunt for a much younger, energetic, willing-to-do-anything male.”
-For Earls that “anything” must include collaborating in her quest to capture authentic human passion.
+A cougar, as defined by the Urban Dictionary, is “A 35+-year-old female who is on the hunt for a much younger, energetic, willing-to-do-anything male.”
+For Liz Earls that “anything” must include collaborating in her quest to capture authentic human passion.
 Since losing 100 pounds at age 40, quitting her straight job, and embarking on a career as an erotic photographer, Earls has documented her sexual experiences with dozens of men.

 Her work has been described as a midlife version of Natacha Merritt’s Digital Diaries, as intensely personal, and as sexually unbounded.
 She speculates that a woman who has as much sex as she does—four to six times a day with multiple partners—creates an aura that draws new men to her.
 It seems to be true, as Days of the Cougar graphically illustrates in over 250 photographs of Earls seducing men from 19 to 32 years of age.

 When she decided to devote the second half of her life to pleasure, Earls realized that, “If I just shot on the sidelines as an observer it would be boring.
 I had to feel it too, to put everything I’d recently learned about my sexuality into it.”
-She never deviates from this path, exploring every aspect of her lust for young men in graphic color and black and white photos, accompanied by diary entries, e-mails, and text messages shared with her eager prey.
+She never deviates from this path, exploring every aspect of her lust for young men in graphic color and black-and-white photos, accompanied by diary entries, e-mails, and text messages shared with her eager prey.
 Sexy, shocking, and surprisingly loving, Days of the Cougar reworks our notions of age and attraction, and will inspire anyone feeling trapped by society’s expectations.